Beth Burmester

 (she/her)

-Outside of counseling, I am an animal lover.
-For three years (during the pandemic) I fostered and trained 15 rescue dogs through Atlanta Adopt A Golden (AGA).
-I am also a volunteer with Reins of Hope, an equine therapy program for breast cancer patients.
+Outside of counseling, I am an animal-lover.
+During the pandemic I fostered and trained 15 rescue dogs with Atlanta Adopt A Golden.
+I volunteer with Reins of Hope, an equine therapy program for breast cancer patients.
 I enjoy yoga, being creative, and all things science fiction.